lmorgana/test_task/README.md

 # test_task

 It's a proxy server.
 Just forwarding data from client to server with saving logs.
-My server aren't multithreaded, for tracking events(connect, ready for reading) i'm using poll.
+My server isn't multithreaded, for tracking events(connect, ready for reading) i'm using poll.

 1) make
 2) ./tz 8080 127.0.0.1 6667 (./tz listening port, ip address of server to forward, port server to forward)